ELEC5622-Health-Group-7/healthApp/README.md

 #
 Usage:
 OS: windows, 64bit
 1. Copy all the files and folders into the windows PC , and install the mysql in the windows PC.
+After installing the mysql, you also need to install the MySQLdb.
 2. Database Migration:
 run in terminal:
 2.1 "python manage.py makemigrations" and